 Important Note:

-Both codes include measurements like length, weight, head circumference, and developmental screening.
+Both codes include measurements such as length, weight, and head circumference, plus developmental screening and age-appropriate nutritional guidance.
 The comprehensive exam at this age focuses on infant-specific concerns: feeding patterns, sleep safety, motor skill development, and parent-infant bonding.

 Newborn Hospital Care Codes